akfraik/Kelley_Lab_Projects/README.md

-# Tasmanian devil (Sarcophilus harrissii) transcriptomics
+Tasmanian devil (Sarcophilus harrissii) transcriptomics

-#On here is where I will put my notes, pipeline and scripts for the uninfected Tasmanian devil transcriptomics project
+On here is where I will put my notes, pipeline and scripts for analyzing my 21 uninfected Tasmanian devil transcriptomes produced from ear tissue samples.

-#Let's start with the location of all my files on Kamiak (WSU's super computer)
+Let's start with the location of all my fastQ files on Kamiak (WSU's super computer) /data/kelley/projects/Devil/Analyses

-####Here is where all my fastQ fils are

-/data/kelley/projects/Devil/Analyses